 Ambassador’s Reception

-There were high ranking officers from both the UK military and Bulgarian, as well as a couple of political members (apparently) who we made our way around for small talk.
-It was as much an occasion for some ‘schmoozing’ as it was anything else; NATO and Brexit talks were centre stage and we were given party lines to take on any subject that could be deemed sensitive.
-Nonetheless, the night was fantastic (the food, drink and music kept coming), as were the speeches and another momentous experience to top off a once in a lifetime day!
+There were high ranking officers from the UK and Bulgarian militaries and a couple of political members.
+We made our way around most of them for some customary small talk.
+It was as much an occasion for some ‘schmoozing’ as it was anything else.
+NATO and Brexit talks were certainly hot topics at the time!
+Nonetheless, the night was fantastic.
+The food, drink and music kept coming, as were the speeches!
+It was another momentous experience to top off a once in a lifetime day!

 Icarus vs CSKA Sofia U19s – CSKA Sofia

-Although the changing rooms weren’t as large and impressive as the Vasil Levski, but were certainly stooped in history.
+Although the changing rooms weren’t as large and impressive as the Vasil Levski, they were certainly stooped in history.
 As we walked the pitch prior to warming up, some of the ‘ultras’ were setting up their flags for the weekend’s fixture.
 You could visualise the atmosphere at a packed CSKA Sofia European Cup fixture; somewhat intimidating for any opposition!

 Community Matters